Startling Facts About Your Salad Dressings

 Salad flavorings can be a minefield for consumers looking for something healthy to top off their salad.

-Because and unfortunately, processed food companies have to use everything in their arsenal (fats, salts, sugars, fake flavors and colors) to make store bought varieties appealing.
+Fats, salts, sugars, fake flavors and colors to make store bought varieties appealing.

 Firstly, many are loaded with untested and freaky ingredients.